Judge Judy

-Judge Judy is an American arbitration-based reality court show presided over by former Manhattan Family Court Judge Judith Sheindlin.
+Judge Judy is an American arbitration-based reality court show presided over by former Manhattan Family Court judge Judith Sheindlin.
 The show featured Sheindlin as she adjudicated real-life small-claims disputes within a simulated courtroom set.
 Prior to the proceedings, all involved parties signed arbitration contracts agreeing to Sheindlin's ruling.
 The show aired in first-run syndication.
 As it was during its active years in production, it continues to be distributed by CBS Media Ventures in syndication, now in reruns that still draw notably high ratings.

 The series premiered on September 16, 1996, and concluded on July 23, 2021.
 The court show ended with its 25th season after Sheindlin and CBS renewed their contract for the final time in 2017.
 During its run in new episodes, the show did not release airings in the order they were taped.
 Thus the final filmed case of the series aired on June 8, 2021.
-While later seasons of the show are currently airing in syndication, the first three seasons are on Pluto TV's "Courtroom" channel and their "Judge Judy" channel.
+While later seasons of the show are currently airing in syndication, the first three seasons are on Pluto TV's "Judge Judy" channel.
+Since 2021, the show has also had its own active YouTube channel as well along with its sister show Hot Bench.